scala/docs.scala-lang/_getting-started/intellij-track/getting-started-with-scala-in-intellij.md

 click the **Create** button.
 1. Select the highest version number (e.g. {{ site.scala-version }}) and click **Download**.
 This might
 take a few minutes but subsequent projects can use the same SDK.
-1. Once the SDK is created and you're back to the "New Project" window click **Finish**.
+1. Once the SDK is created, and you're back to the "New Project" window click **Finish**.

 ## Writing code